-The Stock Exchange is a joint-stock company established by the State Treasury, the initial capital of which is PLN 41,972,000 and is divided into 15,174,400 ordinary shares.
-At the end of 2008, its shareholders comprised 35 players, including banks, brokerage houses, the stock exchange company and the State Treasury.
-Shares held by the State Treasury represent 98.82% of capital.
-The General Meeting of Shareholders is the highest decision-making body, its main function being to select 12 members of the Supervisory Board and the President of the Management Board.
+- 98.20% the State Treasury, - 1.20 % other entities including banks and brokerage houses.

+The General Meeting of Shareholders is the highest decision-making body, its main function being to select 7 members of the Supervisory Board and the President of the Management Board.
 The Management Board comprises four members, with the President of the Management Board being elected for a three-year term.